While Loop in HTML

 1. Basic Syntax

-The basic syntax of the while
+The basic syntax of the while loop in HTML is as follows:

 <script type=\"text/javascript\">